Non-Myopic Multi-Objective Bayesian Optimization: Related Work

 \section{Related Work}

 Most of the prior work on acquisition functions in BO falls under the myopic category.
 There is less work on non-myopic acquisition functions with a focus on single-objective BO.

 {\bf Myopic single-objective BO.} Recent advances in single-objective BO have predominantly focused on refining and extending traditional acquisition functions.
-The most notable techniques \cite{garnett2023bayesian,MES,PES,ament2024unexpected} use Gaussian processes as surrogate models.
+The most notable techniques \citep{garnett2023bayesian,MES,PES,ament2024unexpected} use Gaussian processes as surrogate models.

-{\bf Non-myopic single-objective BO.} Non-myopic approaches in single-objective BO \cite{jiang2020binoculars,lam2016lookahead,gonzalez2016glasses,Ginsbourger2010,osborne2010bayesian,osborne_gaussian_2009} represent an emerging direction aimed at overcoming the limitations of myopic acquisition functions, which typically optimize for immediate gains.
-These lookahead methods consider the future impact of current decisions \cite{wu2019practical,lee2021nonmyopic}, thereby enhancing long-term optimization outcomes when the experimental resource budget is small.
+{\bf Non-myopic single-objective BO.} Non-myopic approaches in single-objective BO \citep{jiang2020binoculars,lam2016lookahead,gonzalez2016glasses,Ginsbourger2010,osborne2010bayesian,osborne_gaussian_2009,BAPI,kharkovskii2020nonmyopic,marchant2014sequential,ling2016gaussian} represent an emerging direction aimed at overcoming the limitations of myopic acquisition functions, which typically optimize for immediate gains.
+These lookahead methods consider the future impact of current decisions \citep{wu2019practical,lee2021nonmyopic}, thereby enhancing long-term optimization outcomes when the experimental resource budget is small. \citet{jiang2017efficient} also addressed non-myopic active search by introducing batch selection to approximate non-myopic sequential decision-making.